Germany is widely seen as one of the best places to apply for a PhD worldwide

 How long does it take to get a PhD in Germany?

-Generally speaking, a standard research-oriented German PhD can be obtained within 4-6 years.
+Generally speaking, a standard research-oriented German doctorate can be obtained within 4-6 years.
 This depends on the speed of work and personal factors such as having children.
-Structured PhDs can often be completed in just 3 years, but this varies from course to course.
+Structured doctorates can often be completed in just 3 years, but this varies from course to course.